onnozweers/dcache-scripts/README.md

 dcache-scripts
 ==============

-Some small dCache scripts that add functionality to dCache.
+Some small scripts that add functionality to [dCache](https://www.dcache.org/).

 dcache-collect-debug-info.sh
 ----------------------------